-Trade shows can be worthwhile, if you pick the right ones, set goals, train your show team, invite clients and follow up.
-This page provides you with some tips to help you make your trade show participation a success.
+Trade shows can be worthwhile, if you pick the right ones, set goals, train your show team, invite clients, and follow up.
+This page provides you with some tips to help make your trade show participation a success.

 On this page:

 You can improve your chances of success by doing some research before committing to exhibit at a specific trade show.
 For example, make sure that a significant number of people from your target audience are expected to attend.
 Don't hesitate to ask the trade show's organizers for detailed statistics on the demographics of attendees at previous shows.